 We changed our consititution in November 2015 in response to feedback from the Roadshow Report.
 Part of this included changing our structure to improve communication and representation.
 These changes are a work in progress.

 At the top level our board of directors has oversight of the organisation.
-Each of our functional reporting directors are elected for three years and brings a degree of expertise to the board and works towards different components of our strategic plan.
+Each of our directors are elected for three years and brings a degree of expertise to the board and works towards different components of our strategic plan.

 One director also holds the position of vice president and secretary.

 The board meets every two months and generally holds a planning activity in the between months

 The annual general meeting is held each year before December.

 We have divided the state into 17 Areas which are geographically very similar to the NSW SES Regions.
 Each of our Area’s has an Area Representative that are elected every three years by the Associate Members in their Areas.
 The Area Representatives are Members of the Association and members of the Volunteers Council and members of the company.
 They are bound by the Member Regulations as well as the Code of Conduct and the Constitution.